moinwiki/moin/docs/admin/configure.rst

 XStatic Packages
 ----------------
-`XStatic <http://readthedocs.org/projects/xstatic>`_ is a packaging standard to package external (often 3rd party) static files as a python package.
+`XStatic <http://readthedocs.org/projects/xstatic>`_ is a packaging standard to package external static files as a Python package, often third party.
-So they are easily usable on all operating systems, with any package management system or even without one.
+That way they are easily usable on all operating systems, whether it has a package management system or not.

-In many cases, those external static files are maintained by someone else (like jQuery javascript library or even much bigger js libraries or applications) and we definitely do not want to merge them into our project.
+In many cases, those external static files are maintained by someone else (like jQuery javascript library or larger js libraries) and we definitely do not want to merge them into our project.

 For MoinMoin we require the following XStatic Packages in setup.py: